 If you need to cut back on your monthly expenses, or perhaps Netflix’s content selection is no longer doing it for you, there are several great alternatives.
-Here’s a list of our favorites and how they stack up to the streaming mega-service:
+Here are a couple of our favorites and how they stack up to the streaming service:

 You can also check out our in-depth three-way comparison between Hulu, Netflix, and Amazon Prime Video.

 Though they’re more expensive than Netflix, virtually all of the live TV streaming services, like Sling TV, YouTube TV, PlayStation Vue, FuboTV, and AT&T TV Now (formerly DirecTV Now), have on-demand catalogs too.